Voice Data: A focus point of privacy supervisory authorities.

-Often overlooked and neglected in GDPR compliance strategies, voice is a personal data, and protected by GDPR and numerous other data protection legislations worldwide.
-While more “traditional” identifier data such as social security numbers, names, birth dates, email addresses, images, fingerprints and DNA come to mind for most when thinking of personal data, many are unaware that voice is also protected, in fact, the collection and processing of this data is strictly monitored.
+Often overlooked in data privacy compliance strategies, voice is a personal data, and protected by the GDPR and numerous other data protection legislations worldwide.
+While more “traditional” identifier data such as social security numbers, names, birthdates, email addresses, images, fingerprints and DNA come to mind for most when thinking of personal data, many are unaware that voice is also protected.

 GDPR Article 4.1 defines personal data as “all data related to a person and that allows them to be identified directly or indirectly (…) to one or several specific properties unique to their physical, physiological identity…”.
 The CNIL (French GDPR Supervisory Authority) provides examples of personal data such as photos, voice recordings, first or last names, pseudonyms, dates of birth, telephone numbers, social security numbers, postal addresses, email addresses, fingerprints, retinal prints and more.

 The voice in almost all circumstances, infers an individual’s identity.
 Considered biometric data, voice is protected by Article 4.1 as it can be used to identify individuals, is specific to the physiological identity of people and discloses an abundance of personal information about a speaker.
 In addition to the words spoken, voice can be used to identify gender, age, education, language and accent, geographical and socio-cultural origins and more.

 Voice data is particularly unique given that it often reveals what the GDPR categorizes as “special categories” of data – for example, a voice recording may reveal, inter alia, the ethnic origin of an individual (through accent) or a potential health condition (such as Parkinson’s which can affect speech) – sensitive personal data such as this is subject to even more stringent protections under the GDPR than “traditional” categories of personal data.

 Which industries are processing voice data?